Healthdirect Free Australian health advice you can count on.

 How are granulomas diagnosed?

-Scans may show numerous minute granulomas in an organ such as the lungs.
+Scans may show numerous tiny granulomas in an organ such as the lungs.
 These can help diagnose the underlying cause.

 How are granulomas treated?

-Some people with a granuloma need treatment, buts others may not.
+Some people with a granuloma need treatment, but others may not.
 It depends on the type of granuloma.

-More than half of all people affected by sarcoidosis recover without treatment within 3 years.
-Learn here about sarcoidosis treatment.
+More than 1 in 2 people affected by sarcoidosis recover without treatment within 3 years.
+Learn more about sarcoidosis treatment.

 Most forms of granuloma annulare get better without treatment.
-Sometimes, however, people want treatment for cosmetic reasons and may be given corticosteroids or phototherapy.
-Find out more about granuloma annulare treatment here.
+Sometimes people may want treatment for cosmetic reasons and may be given corticosteroids or phototherapy.
+Find out more about granuloma annulare treatment.

 Are granulomas cancerous?